IT-nhan326/MatUI-BEM-SMACSS-NxWorkspace/README.md

 ## [BEM Methodolody](https://en.bem.info/methodology/key-concepts/) :  Block | Element | Modifier  - HTML/CSS naming convention
 ### 1. Block :
-  - Block is the top-level abstraction of a new component
+  - Block is the top-level abstraction of a new component.
   - Example : .btn {}
 ### 2. Elenment (child item) :
-  - Element can be placed inside "block", these are denoted by two underscores following the name of the block
+  - Element can be placed inside "block", these are denoted by two underscores following the name of the block.
   - Example : .btn__text {}
 ### 3. Modifier :
   - Modifiers can manipulate the block, so that we can theme or style that particular component without inflicting changes on a completely unrelated module.
-  - This is done by appending two hyphens to the name of the block
+  - This is done by appending two hyphens to the name of the block.
   - Example : .btn--white {}
 ### 4. Note:
   * .nav .nav__listItem .btn--orange is not BEM.